abraham/nutmeg/readme.md

 nutmeg new hello-world name:string
 ```

+🚧  `string` is the only type currently supported.

 This will create a `hello-world` directory, stub out a base Web Component, and install the default dependencies.

 You can now serve the component for development on http://localhost:8080.